G-M-C/Menu-Analysis/README.md

 ### Modules Used
 <pre>
-1.bs4
+1.bs4 : for scraping
-2.requests
+2.requests : for scraping
-3.json
+3.json : for jsonifying the response
-4.re
+4.re : for data cleaning
-5.pandas
+5.pandas : for data manipulation
-6.seaborn
+6.seaborn : for data visualization
-7.matplotlib
+7.matplotlib : for data visualization
-8.nltk
+8.nltk : for data cleaning
-9.inflect
+9.inflect : for data cleaning
 </pre>